Construction Cost Estimating: What It Is & How Does it Work

 2. Reviewing past projects

 A review of past projects is very educational when it comes to putting up proposals.
-We can learn from past mistakes that help make our estimates accurate.
+You can learn from past mistakes that help make your estimates accurate.
 A project of a similar size and scope is likely to have a similar construction estimate.
 Of course, no two projects are the same but breaking down the construction job costs enables you to evaluate the calculations more accurately.
 Continual improvement is impossible if you do not look where you started from.

 3. Accurate takeoffs

-The more accurate your takeoffs are, the better your construction estimates.
-You can use takeoff software to improve the accuracy of your takeoff without having to print anything.
-As a result, you can determine areas and lengths more accurately within much less time.
+This, in turn, helps you determine areas and lengths more accurately within much less time.
 You can also break down your project into a work breakdown structure, ensuring that your project is not missing any major components.
 Do not, however, count every screw in the project.
 Instead, stick to the big stuff that matters.

 4. Check your labor costs